Tommahawk65/MS1-new-/README.md

   - I want to be able to view information on tours and upcoming events.
   - I want to have a way of contacting the site owner/band for any specific questions/queries.
   - I want to have be able to view the page on multiple devices and have it scale properly.

-### Project Goals

-#### External user’s goal:
-The site's users are fans and potential fans who wish to learn more about the band's history and the band members, listen to their music and possibly book them for shows.

-#### Site owner's goal:
-The band are interested in increasing their fan base and selling more tickets to gigs.

 ### Design choices
 I chose a modern minimalist style to reflect the music of the band and to appeal to a younger audience.